Typical X-ray Outburst Light Curves of Aql X-1: Model

 \citep{FrankKing2002} to calculate $\Sigma (r,t)$ together with corresponding $\Mdotin$ evolution.
-We use the $\alpha$ prescription of the kinematic viscosity, $\nu = \alpha \cs h$ \citep{ShakuraSunyaev1973} where $h=\cs \OmegaK$ is the pressure scale height of the disc, $\cs=\sqrt{\kb \Tc / \mu \masspro}$ is the sound speed, $m_\mathrm{p}$ is the proton mass, $\mu$ is the mean molecular weight in units of $m_\mathrm{p}$, and $\Tc$ is the mid-plane temperature of the disc.
-For a better resolution of the inner disc, we solve the diffusion equation substituting $x = 2 r^{1/2}$ and $S = x \Sigma$ \citep{FrankKing2002}.
-We divide the disc into 800 radial grids equally spaced in $x$-space.
+We use the $\alpha$ prescription of the kinematic viscosity, $\nu = \alpha \cs h$ \citep{ShakuraSunyaev1973} where $h=\cs \OmegaK$ is the pressure scale height of the disk, $\cs=\sqrt{\kb \Tc / \mu \masspro}$ is the sound speed, $m_\mathrm{p}$ is the proton mass, $\mu$ is the mean molecular weight in units of $m_\mathrm{p}$, and $\Tc$ is the mid-plane temperature of the disk.
+For a better resolution of the inner disk, we solve the diffusion equation substituting $x = 2 r^{1/2}$ and $S = x \Sigma$ \citep{FrankKing2002}.
+We divide the disk into 800 radial grids equally spaced in $x$-space.
+Considering our assumption that all the inflowing disk matter is being accreted during the entire outburst phase, $\rin$ should be taken equal to or smaller than $\rco$ in the model.
+Nevertheless, the exact position of $\rin$ between $\rstar$ and $\rco=2.5\rstar$ does not affect $\Mdotin$ evolution estimated from the solution of equation~(\ref{eqn:DiffEq}).
+For the numerical calculations, we take $\rin=\rco$, and allow all the inflowing matter to flow through the inner boundary freely (We take $\Sigma=0$ at the inner disk edge).
+The outer disk is estimated to be cut by the strong tidal forces of the companion at a radius close to half of the Roche lobe radius \citep{FrankKing2002}, we set $\rout=1.8\times10^{11}~$cm, which is about $60\%$ of the Roche lobe radius.
+The exact value of $\rout$ does not affect the model light curve either.
+For the numerical calculations, we neglect the tidal torques and assume that the matter flowing freely outward across the outer disk edge is lost from the system (We set $\Sigma=0$ at $r = \rout$).